Every 2nd and 4th Saturday - Bluegrass Circle Jam

-It’s been another great Friday Night Music season this year.
-And when all the summer music is over, Bynum Front Porch will kick up the heat.
-Indoor heat, that is, from the fall and over the winter.
-Beginning Sept.
-21, 2018 through April 19, 2019 Bynum Front Porch music will host music every 3rd Friday Night.
-Third Fridays in Bynum.
+When the summer music is over, Bynum Front Porch will kick up the heat.
+Indoor heat, that is!
+September through April Bynum Front Porch music will host music on third Friday nights.
 The indoor stage will be alive with music from 7 til 9 pm.
 See the website for schedule details or follow us on Facebook.

 Spread the word...Come inside and rock with us on a chilly winter night.
-Every third Friday Night.
 Snacks and drinks will be available.